What Is Genuine Leather?

 There are many ways to give split leather a desirable appearance.
 The most common is applying a polyurethane coating, along with plating or artificial markings to simulate the better product.
 Naturally, a split leather product will be far less expensive than one of full-grain or top-grain leather.
 I recommend trading up to at least top-grain leather if it fits in your budget.

 The next step down in quality is bonded leather.
 This has many applications as well.
 Bonded leather is to leather what particle board is to wood.
 Particle board comes from waste wood products sprayed with liquid resin or glue so they can be used in place of more expensive wood to create products like shelving or inexpensive furniture.
 Likewise, bonded leather comes from the collected waste products of leather processing, reconstituted to create a less expensive alternative to better leather.
-Bonded leather is also embossed with natural leather-like texture to give it more appeal.
+Bonded leather is also embossed with a natural leather-like texture to give it more appeal.
 Many affordably priced Bibles, book bindings, diaries, photo albums, and slim pocket agendas are made of bonded leather.

 When you buy something made of leather, I recommend that you ask the sales associate to tell you what kind of leather it is.
 If they can't say this with confidence, you might ask to speak to another associate with more product knowledge.
 If none of the associates can tell you, you may be in the wrong store.
 Training is readily available in our industry, as the Travel Goods Association (TGA) provides a comprehensive course that allows a sales associate to become a product expert.